rmharp/CheatorNoCheat/README.md

 ## What this tool is not

 This tool is not a substitute for manually reviewing student submissions for cheating.
-The similarity scores used here (Jaccard and Sequence) are helpful proxies to highlight pairs with unusually similar code, but a high score does not necessarily mean a student has cheated.
-The intent is to reduce the time required for instructors, TAs, or graders to review all submissions by surfacing a smaller, curated set of suspicious pairs for human review and judgment.
+The similarity scores used here are helpful proxies to highlight pairs with unusually similar code, but a high score does not necessarily mean a student has cheated.
+The intent is to reduce the time required for instructors, TAs, or graders to review all submissions by surfacing a smaller, curated set of suspicious pairs for manual human review and judgment.

 ## CLI